CORVALLIS, Ore. – Growing asparagus requires patience – from planting to harvest takes two to three years, but the wait is well worth the reward.

 Asparagus should be fertilized in the spring as spears emerge and again right after the last harvest in June for older plantings.

-To harvest, grasp five- to eight-inch long spears at the base and bend them toward the ground.
+To harvest, grasp 5- to 8-inch-long spears at the base and bend them toward the ground.
 The spear will snap where it is free of fiber.
 Spears may also be cut with a knife, but make sure not to damage the emerging spears.
 Quality deteriorates rapidly after harvest.
 If you can't eat your asparagus immediately, refrigerate or process it.

 Information on how to pickle asparagus is in the online OSU publication, PNW 355 "Pickling Vegetables."

-Varieties recommended for Oregon by OSU include: Mary Washington, Jersey Knight, Jersey Giant, UC 157 and Purple Passion.
+Asparagus varieties recommended for Oregon by OSU include: Mary Washington, Jersey Knight, Jersey Giant, UC 157, Purple Passion, Sweet Purple and Millennium.